dexter-psychometrics/dexter/README.md

 Dexter
 ======

-Dexter is an R package for and psychometric analysis of data from educational and psychological tests.
+Dexter is an R package for psychometric analysis of data from educational and psychological tests.
 Dexter typically works with project database files saved on disk.

 Installation
 ------------